-WASH actors distribute sanitary pads for women and girls of reproductive age, and GBV actors distribute to women and girls affected by gender-based violence.
+WASH actors distribute sanitary pads for women and girls of reproductive age, and GBV actors distribute to women and girls affected by GBV.
 The minimum hygiene kit standard by the cluster includes not only sanitary pads but also underwear.

-Women and girls are regularly consulted on menstrual hygiene management and the majority prefers disposable sanitary pads which is what is adopted by the Wash Cluster.
+Women and girls are regularly consulted on menstrual hygiene management and the majority prefers disposable sanitary pads which is what is adopted by the WASH cluster.
 Some partners have piloted reusable sanitary pads which is mostly appropriate during the dry period.